automeris-io/WebPlotDigitizer/README.md

 WebPlotDigitizer
 ================

 A web based tool to extract numerical data from plot images.
 Supports XY, Polar, Ternary diagrams and Maps.

+This tool has been developed using HTML5, CSS3 and Javascript and therefore run from within the browser and requires no installation.

 Homepage
 --------